memmaker/ngman/README.md

 **setup.sh** script.

 In combination with [podman](https://podman.io/) and a pre-configured nginx container, you can do some pretty cool stuff.
-These example use a container that has been built from the ngman/Nginx subdirectory.
+These examples use a container that has been built from the [ngman/Nginx subdirectory](https://github.com/memmaker/ngman/tree/main/Nginx).

 ## Self-hosted HTTPS content in three steps